jlperona-teaching/ecs390-spring19/seminars/week04.md

 ### Coming Back Together

 After 15 minutes, I will ask everybody to come back together.
-For the remaining 15 minutes, we will go through the scenarios.
+For the remainder of the class, we will discuss each scenario.
 I will ask everybody for observations about the scenarios that they'd like to share.
 Depending on how the conversation flows, I may bring up my expectations of your behavior in each situation.